LukeLambert/fly-dev-tunnel/README.md

 ## 3. Create the reverse proxy app

-Run `mkdir tunnel && cd tunnel` to create an empty app folder.
-Run `fly launch --image lukelambert/fly-dev-tunnel` to create the app.
+Download and open this repo.
+Run `fly launch` to create the app.
 Give it a name and select the same region as your WireGuard connection from step 2.
+Don’t deploy yet.

 ## 4. Configure the reverse proxy